 Months of entry

-Contemporary mass communications inhabit an increasingly digital landscape subject to cultural, economic and legal change.
-During this MA Programme you will interrogate the significance of media forms, the systems within which they operate and the challenges they face.
+LJMU's Mass Communications MA investigates the significance of media forms, the systems within which they operate and the challenges they face.

-- Designed for students from a wide range of academic or vocational backgrounds, including social media managers, public relations and journalism
+- Study a course designed for students from a wide range of academic or vocational backgrounds, including social media managers, public relations and journalism

-- Delivered by academic staff with a proven record in research and teaching on mass communications
+- Follow a curriculum delivered by academic staff with a proven record in research and teaching

 Information for international students